ibm-cloud-docs/key-protect/st-init-cli.md

 ```

 To resolve this issue:
-1. By default, the `claim`, `mk import`, and `user add` commands attempt to apply to all crypto units.
+1. By default, the `claim`, `master-key import`, and `user add` commands attempt to apply to all crypto units.
 If these commands are only partially successful (applied to only a subset of the crypto units in the instance), retry the command only against the crypto units that returned a failure.
 Each of these commands can be configured to target specific crypto units.
 To determine how to target specific crypto units, append `-h` to any `crypto-unit` command to view the help text, or see the [CLI reference](/docs/key-protect?topic=key-protect-key-protect-cli-reference).

 2. Run the `kp crypto-units` command in the [CLI reference](/docs/key-protect?topic=key-protect-key-protect-cli-reference#kp-crypto-units) to confirm that all crypto units are in the same state.
    - If crypto unit states are mismatched, see [Crypto unit states](/docs/key-protect?topic=key-protect-crypto-unit-states).